Borwe/kt_vs_dart_vs_rust_vs_wasm/README.md

 ## Build golang shared library

-To build the shared libraries for different Android architectures,run the bat file for windows or the Makefile for unix systems,ensure that the ndk paths are set correctly.
+To build the shared libraries for different Android architectures,run the bat file for windows or the Makefile for unix systems.
+**ensure that the ndk paths are set correctly.**

 batch for windows
 ```bash